Anqing Anhui, China Travel Guide

 Older streets in Yingjiang District retain traditional Chinese architecture.
 Area around Zhenfeng Pagoda is historically significant.

-Chen Duxiu Memorial Hall honors a co-founder of the Communist Party of The people's republic of china, a native of Anqing.
+Chen Duxiu Memorial Hall honors a co-founder of the Communist Party of The people's the republic of china, a native of Anqing.

 A large urban park with expansive green spaces, a lake, plus for fun facilities.